emersonli20/ribosome-density/README.md

 * change the parameters accordingly:
      - compress_ratio: reduce the number of points used on the membrane
      - neighbors: number of nearest neighbors used for estimating the normals
-     - shell_number: number of shells wanted
+     - shell_number: number of shells wanted (default shell stepsize is 1)
 * run the matlab file, and the output should be a csv file called 'shells_coords_%shellnumber.csv'